Gunman kills two in livestreamed attack at German synagogue

 Video broadcast on Amazon’s gaming subsidiary Twitch showed a young man with a shaven head first reciting a short statement in broken English while sitting in a parked car.

 “I think the Holocaust never happened,” he began, before adding “feminism is the cause of decline in birth rates in the West” and mentioning mass immigration.
-He concluded: “The root of all these problems is the Jew.”
+He concluded: “The root of all these problems is the Jew”, before embarking on his shooting spree.

 A spokeswoman for Amazon said Twitch “worked with urgency to remove this content and will permanently suspend any accounts found to be posting or reposting content of this abhorrent act.”

 In the video, the man drove to the synagogue, found the gates shut and unsuccessfully sought to force the gates open.
-He then shot several rounds at a woman passer-by.
+He then shot several rounds at a woman passerby.

 “We saw via the camera system at our synagogue that a heavily armed perpetrator with a steel helmet and a gun tried to shoot open our doors,” Max Privorozki, Halle’s Jewish community chairman, told the Stuttgarter Zeitung newspaper.